adielBm/math-archive/drafts/Assembler Project.md

 6. Turn on the "symbol-definition-exists" flag.
 7. Is this a directive to store data, (.`data` or `.string`)?
 If not, go to 10.
 8. If there is a symbol (label) definition, insert it into the symbol table with the `.data` property.
 Its value will be `DC`.
 (If the symbol is already in the table, an error must be thrown).
 9. Identify the data type, encode it in memory, and update the data counter DC according to its length.
 If this is a `.data` directive., and it has a data that is a symbol, check that the symbol appears in the table with the `mdefine` property, and use its value.
-(If the symbol is not in the table or is not `mdefine`, an error should be reported).
-Return to 2.
+(If the symbol is not in the table or is not `mdefine`, an error should be reported). go back to 2.
 10. Is this an `.extern` or `.entry` directive?
 If not, go to 12.
 11. Is this an `.extern` directive?
-If so, insert each symbol (one or more) that appears as an operand of the directive into the symbol table without a value, with the `.external` property.
-Return to 2.
+If so, insert each symbol (one or more) that appears as an operand of the directive into the symbol table without a value, with the `.external` property. go back to 2.
 12. If there is a symbol definition, insert it into the symbol table with the code property.
 Its value will be `100 + IC` (if the symbol is already in the table, an error must be thrown).
 13. Look for the operation name in the operation table, if not found throw an error in the name of the instruction.
 14. Analyze the structure of the instruction's operands and calculate L. Now construct the binary code of the first word of the instruction.